Modfwango/Modfwango/README.md

 * Must have a non-static property `$name` defined as the base filename without its extension
-* Must have a non-static method `isInstantiated` that returns true if the module decides it want's to be loaded, or otherwise return false
+* Must have a non-static method `isInstantiated` that returns true if the module decides it wants to be loaded, or otherwise return false
 * Must have opening and closing `<?php` `?>` tags surrounding code

 Here is an example module that does absolutely nothing except allow itself to be